Chandrasekhar1442/library_management/README.md

 - **Educational Institutions**: Automate library operations such as cataloging, inventory management, and generating reports.
 - **Public Libraries**: Manage large collections of books, check-in/check-out processes, and reservations.
-- **Digital Libraries**: Manage eBooks and other digital resources and provide access to users with robust search and reservation features.

-## Contribution

-If you'd like to contribute to this project, feel free to submit a pull request or open an issue.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.

----

-This README provides a clear overview of the project, including its functionality, structure, and how to set it up.
-You can customize the technical details based on the specific implementation you're using (e.g., programming language, database choice).# library_management